KIskvc/KRAcH/README.md

-# ComputerScience
+# KRAcH
-Respository for educational projects.
+Respository for education project for programming 1 and teamwork.